openinfrastructure/openinfrastructure.github.io/content/en/services/vault/_index.md

 At Open Infrastructure, we offer comprehensive Hashicorp Vault integration services to help our customers secure their infrastructure, applications, and data.
-Our team of experts has extensive experience in integrating Hashicorp Vault with various platforms and technologies, enabling our customers to manage their secrets, credentials, and encryption keys effectively.
+Our team of experts has extensive experience in integrating Hashicorp Vault into new and existing platforms, enabling our customers to quickly get value out of this best-in-class tool.

 Some of our Hashicorp Vault integration services include:

 Architecture Design
 ---

-Our team of experts will work with you to design and implement a Hashicorp Vault architecture that is tailored to your specific needs.
-We will help you choose the right deployment model, configure the appropriate backends, and set up the necessary policies and permissions.
+Our team of experts will work with you to design and implement a Hashicorp Vault architecture that is tailored to your specific needs while maintaining best practices.
+We will help you choose the right deployment model, configure the appropriate back ends, and set up the necessary policies and permissions.

 Authentication
 ---